omidarmat/onLearn/sql.md

 SELECT GREATEST(20, 10, 30);
 ```

 This returns `30` as result.
 But how would you use this on a real table?
 Let's go over an example: Compute the cost to ship each item in a products table.
-Note that shipping is the maximum of weight\*2$ or 30$.
+Note that shipping is the maximum of weight\*2$ and 30$.

 ```sql
 SELECT name, weight, GREATEST(weight * 2, 30)